-Rafa Benitez deserves huge credit for the work he’s done at Newcastle this season, doesn’t he?
+Rafa Benitez deserves huge credit for the work he’s done at Newcastle, doesn’t he?

-Having gained promotion to the Premier League as Championship winners last season, the Magpies were relegation favourites at the start of the season after a particularly quiet summer of transfer business.
+Having gained promotion to the Premier League as Championship winners a year ago, the Magpies were relegation favourites at the start of last season after a particularly quiet summer of transfer business.

-But a brilliant 3-0 win over Chelsea on the final day of the season ensured a top-half finish for the Magpies, but we can’t help but imagine what Rafa could do if he was given a bit more money to play with.
+Luckily, a brilliant 3-0 win over Chelsea on the final day of the season ensured a top-half finish for the Magpies, but we can’t help but imagine what Rafa could do with this team if he was given a bit more money to play with.

 So to give us a bit of an insight, we did exactly that by using Football Manager 2018.